The STEM Educator Online Course

 New in 2020, US Sailing will be running all STEM Educator Courses online.
 The online course is spread over 10 days (Friday I Day 1 through Sunday I Day 10).
 The course consists of (2) 40 minute live webinars on Day 2 I Saturday & Day 3 I Sunday and then module presentations on Day 9 I Saturday.
 The other days are self paced and consist of video content, group discussion and posts and quizzes.
 Students should expect to spend 8-10 hours of course work over the 10 days.

-The STEM Educator Course is $150 and includes professional development/training, materials, and copies of the 132 page Reach Educator Guide for Middle School Modules 1-10 (retail $59.95) and Reach Student Logbook and Portfolio (retail $8.00).
+The STEM Educator Course includes professional development/training, materials, and copies of the 132 page Reach Educator Guide for Middle School Modules 1-10 (retail $59.95) and Reach Student Logbook and Portfolio (retail $8.00).
 Upon completion attendees will receive a US Sailing STEM Educator Course certificate and formal educators will receive a certificate for professional development hours.

 “After attending the STEM Educator Course, I was highly impressed with our instructor.
 The modules in the curriculum provide hands-on experiences for students to learn about the science and engineering behind sailing, an abundant list of web resources that tie in with each lesson, and an effective sequence of lessons, so that they each build on each other.
 I would highly recommend this program for any classroom or program that is looking to incorporate hands-on experiences when learning about math, technology, and science!” ~ Meghan Dutton